-Each student is expected to be prepared for morning rounds including being able to describe and discuss diagnostic imaging findings of the clinical radiographic and ultrasound cases of the prior day or dependent on the case load be able to discuss the prepared case sets.
+Each student is expected come prepared for morning rounds including being able to describe and discuss diagnostic imaging findings of the clinical radiographic and ultrasound cases of the prior day or dependent on the case load be able to discuss the prepared case sets.
+Students are required to be familiar normal radiographic anatomy.
 Students are expected to be able to discuss differential diagnoses for each case.
 Students will be able to review the clinical cases of the day and the prepared case sets on the common shared viewing stations in radiology.
-The prepared case sets are organized in sets of 8-10 cases and are given to the students the day before rounds and all cases need to be reviewed by the students prior to morning rounds.
+The prepared case sets are organized in sets of 8-10 cases and are given to the students the day before rounds and all cases need to be reviewed by every student prior to morning rounds.
 Students are expected to read appropriate sections of the Thrall textbook to help prepare for rounds topics and/or discussions.
 If a contrast study was performed, students need to be able to describe how the study was performed including contrast agent used, contrast agent dose and timing of the contrast study.
 Furthermore, students need to be familiar with normal radiographic anatomy in small and large animals.

 Students should be verbally able to formulate a diagnostic imaging report, summarize the findings and discuss differential diagnoses.
-A diagnostic imaging report should contain the following information.
-Below an example for a diagnostic imaging report for rounds is listed.
+A diagnostic imaging report should contain the following information outlined below: